 I am a process-oriented artist.
-I do not start out with a concept or a plan, I begin with an individual element, and allow the work to evolve, taking my cue from the energy that is set in motion with the addition of each new element.
+I begin with whatever I find myself putting on the canvas, the paper, or a new file in Photoshop.
+I allow the work to evolve, following the energy that is set in motion and begins to build with each new element.
 I embrace Richard Serra's belief that "work begets work" in all senses of the word.

 With the obvious exception of the drawings, the works presented are archival pigment prints.
-They were created from photographs, paintings, illustrations, drawings and prints that I have previously made.
-There is also borrowed imagery that has been photographed or scanned and then altered in Photoshop.
+They were created from photographs, paintings, illustrations, drawings and relief prints that I previously made.
+There is also borrowed imagery that has been photographed or scanned.

 As I make new work, I have the sense that I am engaging in a dialogue with every artist I have ever admired.
 Matisse and Rotella seem ever present as I employ Photoshop to tear and cut out and reshape images and areas of color and redeploy them in new compositions entirely divorced from their origins.